 Frequently Asked Questions about Cape Town

 Inquisitive expats are sure to have all sorts of questions about their future home, from weather and schooling to transport and safety.
-Here are our answers to some of the most frequently asked questions about Cape Town.
+Here are a few answers to some of the most frequently asked questions about Cape Town.

 How safe is Cape Town?